learn-js/learn-js.github.com/_posts/2013-12-18-book-tutoring-bundle.md

 ### The community:
 There will also be a forum available to you that you can use to discuss your project and what you are learning with others who are at a similar experience level.
 We'll be able to work as a group in the forum to solve problems, evaluate approaches and libraries, and provide feedback on your work.

+### Get the bundle:
-I'm limiting sales of this bundle to 35 people, and it will be available for purchase for the remainder of December.
+I'm limiting sales of this bundle to 35 people.
 The tutoring sessions will be completed throughout January and February.

-### Get the bundle:
 The bundle is available for purchase at $125 through Gumroad:

 <a class="button buy" href="https://gumroad.com/l/gadA" target="_blank"> Buy the Books + Tutoring + Community Bundle</a>